 Emma Clifford graduated from the University of Central England with a BA hon in Sociological Research in 1995.
 Emma was born in the UK into a family who rescued animals.
 As a teenager she became vegan and began actively protesting blood sports and other forms of animal cruelty, such as vivisection.

 After graduating, she moved to the United States and joined the animal welfare movement.
 For 8 years she worked at a local, national and international level, immersing herself in the movement and learning how to manage a successful non-profit organization.
 While at The San Francisco Society for the Prevention of Cruelty to Animals (SF/SPCA) she developed and directed the feral cat, foster and sterilization programs.
 She was also the city representative for the SF/SPCA.
 She has presented at conferences and advised other humane societies in how to implement these programs in their cities and reduce the city’s euthanasia rate.

 In 2003, Emma discovered that the cats and dogs of the Galapagos Islands were being poisoned as a means of population control.
 In response, Emma founded Animal Balance in 2004.
 Shortly after, Animal Balance began their work sterilizing the cats and dogs throughout the Galapagos Islands.
 Due to the success of this program, Animal Balance has expanded operations globally.

 Emma gives lectures and consults with many animal welfare organizations around the world to help find ways to reduce the cruelty and suffering of animals and implement humane and sustainable animal management programs.
-She now lives in Washington with her animal pack and enjoys hiking, camping and exploring.
+She now lives in Oregon with her animal pack and enjoys hiking, camping and exploring.

 Amanda Bruce DVM – Medical Director